JeanCSinisterra/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] service changes

 [source]'MT: depositor account os a liability to the bank - bank owes the money to depositor. bank collects a notes receivable from client means reducing client's cash/ deposits.
 Similar if NSF means the cheque owner does not have enough funds to transfer funds into the client's deposits, so theres no change in deposits.'

+#### Q33.
+Robinson Hotels is trying to predict its utility cost.
+It have five years of data, including monthly utility cost, monthly occupancy rates, and average, monthly temperatures.
+What tool or technique can Robinson Hotels use to predict or estimate its future utility cost?
+- [x] regression analysis
+- [ ] segment reports
+- [ ] net present value
+- [ ] time series analysis